jsmuster/qq/README.md

 QQ is comprised of concepts easily understood by any programmer.

 QQ is isomorphic and WORA capable.
 It's a cross-platform "write once, run anywhere" program.
-A module written with QQ works on the web, mobile, server (Node.js) environments and as a browser extension.
+A module written with QQ works on multiple platforms including web, mobile, server (Node.js) environments.

+QQ also works great as a browser extension, and support for Brightsign digital media player hardware is coming soon, see brightsign.biz

-Main focus of QQ is quick application development and deployment.
+Main focus of QQ is quick application development, deployment and market penetration

 ## Architecture Overview